guneet-01/City-Tour-Guide/README.md

 # City-Tour-Guide
-It enables users to map out a whole city tour, observe current traffic conditions, determine the shortest route between districts, as well as the shortest distance needed to traverse the entire city.
-The user can use it to arrange events that last all day.
+It helps user to Plan a full city tour, view current traffic conditions, find shortest distance between districts, find minimum distance to travel efficiently across the city, find fastest path.
+It also helps user to plan full day events.